svisser/gtk3-tic-tac-toe/README.rst

     $ sudo port install gobject-introspection gtk3 py35-gobject3

-When creating the virtualenv for this project make sure that you:
+When creating the virtualenv for this project you need to:

 - specify the Python 3.5 interpreter for which you have installed the above dependencies, and
 - ensure that the Python interpreter in the virtualenv has access to those Python packages: